research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 :::warning

 - Only one person can be shown in the card as a contact person.
-- Please ensure the contact person has valid email address.
+- Please ensure the contact person has a valid email address.

 :::